nadiamariduena/opensea-marketplace/README.md

       {/*

-      If toogle down then show this below:
+      If toogle is down/false because the user opened it,  show the below:

       */}
       {toggle && (